-The job requirement for good customer service skills isn’t confined to those in dedicated customer service jobs or public-facing roles.
-If your job requires any interaction with a customer, a client, a service user or the public, you will benefit from having a good instinct for customer care.
+Many students think that they only need customer service skills if they are applying for dedicated customer service jobs.
+However, if your job requires any interaction with a customer, a client, a service user or the public, you will benefit from having a good instinct for customer care.

 Don’t think that a customer or client is always external to your workplace.
 For example, HR professionals often refer to, and treat, their colleagues as customers or service users.

 Customer service skills can also help you with ‘stakeholder management’ – a task that is sometimes listed on graduate job descriptions.
 If you are working on a project, you will probably have to consider the views of various interested parties (stakeholders).
 Showing them the same courtesy that you would a client will do you no harm at all.

 Effective customer service or client management is ensuring that customers and clients are happy with the service or goods provided and that any complaints or problems are resolved.

 The best customer service professionals make the customer feel valued and listened to, while at the same time dealing with their issue efficiently so that they can then go on to serve other customers promptly.
 Sometimes, of course, it may not be possible to resolve the situation to the customer’s satisfaction, in which case the aim is to try to assuage the customer’s disappointment in order to neutralise any reputational damage.

 Being ‘good at customer service’ requires a range of competencies and qualities, including:

 - influencing skills